Troubleshooting Control Plane Failure - CKA

 Verify Kubeconfig: Ensure the correct

-file is being used.
-The defaultkubeconfig
+kubeconfigfile is being used.
+The defaultkubeconfigfile is located in$HOME/.kube.

 Check Environment Variable: Confirm that the `KUBECONFIG` environment variable is set correctly.
 Network Issues: Investigate potential network connectivity problems.